MClemot/SkeletonLearning/README.md

 ### Replicability Stamp

-TLDR: to compute and render the skeleton of the <i>spot</i> shape, run:
+TLDR: to compute and render the skeleton of the *spot* shape, run:
 ```
 python reproduce_renderings.py spot
 ```